Straight ally: The Stonewall Uprising

-The Stonewall Uprising, or the Stonewall Riots of 1969 (in New York City), is known to be the starting point of the Gay Liberation Front.
+The Stonewall Uprising, or the Stonewall riots of 1969 (in New York City), is known to be the starting point of the Gay Liberation Front.
 Protests, advocacy organizations, HIV/AIDS relief groups, etc. collectively have characterized the movement from the start.
 The Stonewall Uprising, a series of events between police and LGBTQ+ protesters that stretched over six days, became well known due to the media coverage and the subsequent annual Pride traditions.
 "Stonewall veterans have explicitly stated that they prefer the term Stonewall uprising or rebellion.
 The reference to these events as riots was initially used by police to justify their use of force.
-Early publications show that the LGBTQIA+ community largely did not use the term riot until years after the fact" (Library of Congress, 2022).
+Early publications show that the LGBTQIA+ community largely did not use the term riot until years after the fact".

 "The criminalization of homosexuality led many gay establishments to operate sans liquor license, providing an open door for raids and police brutality.
 Like many gay establishments at the time, the Stonewall Inn was owned by the mafia, and as long as they continued to make a profit, they cared very little what happened to their clientele.
-Because the owners were still making a profit, they simply adjusted to the raids, and were often tipped off about them ahead of time" (Library of Congress, 2022).
+Because the owners were still making a profit, they simply adjusted to the raids, and were often tipped off about them ahead of time".
 The Stonewall Inn remains both as a gay bar and a statement against the violence that it has survived, and has even become a National Historic Landmark.
 The Stonewall Inn continues to make strides within the LGBTQ+ community with its nonprofit charity.
-"The Stonewall Inn Gives Back Initiative is ... dedicated to providing educational, strategic and financial assistance to grassroots organizations committed to advocacy for and crucial support to LGBTQ communities and individuals who suffer the indignities and fear arising from social intolerance here in the United States and around the world" (The Stonewall Inn, 2022).
+"The Stonewall Inn Gives Back Initiative is ... dedicated to providing educational, strategic and financial assistance to grassroots organizations committed to advocacy for and crucial support to LGBTQ communities and individuals who suffer the indignities and fear arising from social intolerance here in the United States and around the world".